-It comes with 4 attachment heads, including one with two prongs designed to work around your spine.
+It comes with 4 attachment heads, including one with two prongs designed to work around your spine and lower back.

 If you know or suspect that your back pain originates from your spine, which can happen when it’s continually compressed under weight, this massage head could help.